 Key takeaways:

-People with chronic migraines experience migraines at least 15 days a month.
+People with chronic migraines have migraines at least 15 days each month.

-Treatment for chronic migraines involves avoiding triggers, preventing migraines with prophylactic medications, and treating breakthrough headaches with pain-relieving therapies.
+Treatment for chronic migraines involves avoiding triggers, preventing migraines with prophylactic medications, and treating breakthrough headaches with pain-relief therapies.

 New treatments for chronic migraines include calcitonin gene-related peptide (CGRP) antagonists and occipital nerve blocks.

 People with chronic migraines can have their lives upended.
 Cycling through back-to-back migraine episodes makes it hard — if not impossible — to get through the day.
-So there’s clear urgency for getting chronic migraine treatment.
-While there’s no cure for chronic migraines, finding the right treatment plan can give people more pain-free days.
+So, there’s a clear urgency for getting chronic migraine treatment.
+While there’s no cure for chronic migraines, the right treatment plan can help people have more pain-free days.
+Here’s what to know about your treatment options for chronic migraines.

 Chronic migraine treatment involves a combination of: